hwdsl2/docker-ipsec-vpn-server/README.md

 Password: your_vpn_password
 ```

 The output will also include details for IKEv2 mode, if enabled.
-To start using IKEv2, see [Configure and use IKEv2 VPN](#configure-and-use-ikev2-vpn).

 (Optional) Backup the generated VPN login details (if any) to the current directory: